blackbaud/skyux-monorepo-playground/libs/components/tabs/README.md

-# components-tabs
+# tabs

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test components-tabs` to execute the unit tests.
+Run `nx test tabs` to execute the unit tests.